mariadb-corporation/mariadb-columnstore-api/docs/reference/types.rst

       The internally this uses the :cpp:type:`std::string` method so the performance may be lower than expected.

    :param value: The value to set
+   :raises ColumnStoreException: When an invalid value is supplied

 .. cpp:function:: ColumnStoreDecimal::ColumnStoreDecimal(int64_t number, uint8_t scale)